Can You Buy a Car With a Credit Card?

 If the dealership will accept a credit card payment, there are benefits to doing so:

-You want the flexibility to overpay or pay off early:Ā If youāre expecting a lump sum bonus, dividend or inheritance, you can get a car now on a credit card while waiting for it to come through.
+- Flexibility: If you’re expecting a lump sum bonus, dividend or inheritance, you can get a car now on a credit card while waiting for it to come through.

 Cons of Buying a Car With a Credit Card